webdriverio/webdriverio/docs/Options.md

 Default: `null`

 ### capabilities
 Defines the capabilities you want to run in your WebDriver session.
 Check out the [WebDriver Protocol](https://w3c.github.io/webdriver/#capabilities) for more details.
 If you run an older driver that doesn't support WebDriver you need to apply the [JSONWireProtocol capabilities](https://github.com/SeleniumHQ/selenium/wiki/DesiredCapabilities) to successfuly run a session.
 Also a useful utility is the Sauce Labs [Automated Test Configurator](https://wiki.saucelabs.com/display/DOCS/Platform+Configurator#/) that helps you to create this object by clicking together your desired capabilities.

 Type: `Object`<br>
-Default: `{ browserName: 'firefox' }`
+Default: `null`

 **Example:**